Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 People are often surprised to discover that fungi are not plants.

-In fact, the fungi share many characteristics in common with both plants and animals.
+In fact, fungi share many characteristics in common with both plants and animals.
 All living things have common elements because they all evolved from common ancestors.

 A few of the fungi are very simple organisms.
 They have only one cell and are said to be unicellular.
 Most are more complex and are built up from long filaments called hyphae which mesh together to create a mycelium network.